samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon*

 While lit, this hooded lantern burns for 6 hours on 1 pint of oil, shedding [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 30-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 30 feet.
-[Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) creatures and objects are visible as long as they are in the lantern’s Bright Light.
-You can take a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action to lower the hood, reducing the lantern’s light to Dim Light in a 5-foot radius.
+[Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) creatures and objects are visible as long as they are in the lantern's Bright Light.
+You can take a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action to lower the hood, reducing the lantern's light to Dim Light in a 5-foot radius.

 ### [Lock of Trickery](/magic-items/27068-lock-of-trickery)

 *Wondrous Item, Common*

-This lock appears to be an ordinary [Lock](/equipment/490-lock) (of the type described in [chapter 6](/sources/dnd/phb-2024/equipment#Lock10GP) of the [Player’s Handbook](/sources/dnd/phb-2024)) and comes with a single key.
+This lock appears to be an ordinary [Lock](/equipment/490-lock) (of the type described in [chapter 6](/sources/dnd/phb-2024/equipment#Lock10GP) of the [Player's Handbook](/sources/dnd/phb-2024)) and comes with a single key.
 The tumblers in this lock magically adjust to thwart burglars.
 Dexterity checks made to pick the lock have Disadvantage.

 ### [Luck Blade](/magic-items/9228832-luck-blade)